Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Introduction

-As applications, we apply the KPG-RL model to the heterogeneous domain adaptation (HDA)~\citep{tsai2016learning} and image-to-image (I2I) translation~\citep{isola2017image}.
-HDA is a transfer learning task that aims to transfer the knowledge of large-scale labeled source domain data to the target domain where a few labeled and larger amounts of unlabeled data are available for training.
+{As applications, we apply the proposed KPG-RL to the heterogeneous domain adaptation (HDA)~\citep{tsai2016learning}, multi-omic single-cell alignment~\citep{demetci2022scot}, and image-to-image (I2I) translation~\citep{isola2017image} tasks.
+1) \textit{HDA} is a transfer learning task that aims to transfer the knowledge of large amounts of labeled source domain data to the target domain where a few labeled and larger amounts of unlabeled data are available for training.
 The ``heterogeneity'' implies that the source and target domain data are in heterogeneous feature spaces, \eg, generated by different deep networks.
 This heterogeneity poses a major obstacle in adapting the source-trained model to the target domain.
-We take the labeled target domain data and source class centers as keypoints and transport source domain data to the target domain by our KPG-RL model.
+We take the labeled target domain data and source class centers as keypoints and transport source domain data to the target domain by our KPG-RL model (or partial KPG-RL model).
 Upon the transported source domain data and the labeled target domain data, a classification model is trained that is transferable to the target domain.
-Experiments show that the proposed KPG-RL model is effective for HDA.

-We evaluate our KPG-RL-MBP in I2I translation task, in which we are given the images of two distinct domains with different styles, objects, \textit{etc}.
-We consider the task that a large number of unpaired and a few paired images across the source and target domains are given in training.
+2) For \textit{Multi-Omic Single-Cell Alignment} task, the goal is to match multiple modalities of cells, where we only observe the multiple modalities simultaneously for a bunch of cells, which is of great practical importance in biological data analysis.
+In this task, we take the setting that a few matched cross-modality cells and a larger number of unmatched cells of each modality are provided.
+We take the matched cells as keypoints.
+Considering that the cell types in different modalities are often unbalanced, we apply our partial and unbalanced KPG-RL models to search for the matching of different cell modalities.
+3) The \textit{I2I Translation} task is for evaluating our neural transport strategies, \ie, KPG-RL-MBP and KPG-RL-MSP.
+In I2I translation task, we are given the images of two distinct domains with different styles, objects, \textit{etc}.
+We consider the task setting that a large number of unpaired and a few paired images across the source and target domains are given in training.
 The goal is to transport the source images to the target domain using the paired images as guidance.
-We take the paired images as keypoints.
-We then apply the proposed KPG-RL-MBP to transport the source images to the target domain.
-Experiments on digits and natural animal images confirm that KPG-RL-MBP can realize the guidance of keypoints and produce clear transported images.
+We take the paired images as keypoints and apply the proposed KPG-RL-MBP and KPG-RL-MSP to transport the source images to the target domain.
+Extensive experimental results in the above three tasks demonstrated the effectiveness of our approach to real data.}